-We found that 37% of participating schools heard about the experiment via the Department of Meteorology website, 25.7% via media coverage and a remaining 37% through other routes.
-As for the age groups of the pupils involved in the experiment, we found that 40.7% were 11-14 years old (corresponding to Key Stage 3), and 25.9% of pupils were between 7 and 11 (Key Stage 2).
-We present both quantitative results in Figure 3.
-When asked about the impression made on pupils by the activity, 96.3% of respondents were "captivated" or "inspired" by the National Eclipse Weather Experiment.
+We found that 37% of participating schools heard about the experiment via the Department of Meteorology's website, 26% via media coverage and the remaining 37% through other routes.
+As for the age groups of the pupils involved in the experiment, we found that 41% were 11-14 years old (corresponding to Key Stage 3), and 26% of pupils were between 7 and 11 (Key Stage 2).
+We present both quantitative results in figure 3.
+When asked about the impression made on pupils by the activity, 96.3% of respondents were 'captivated' or 'inspired' by the NEWEx.